RFX01/PalPal/README.md

 - Automatic World Backup
 - Player Whitelist

 **WARNING:** If the PalPal Watchdog stops running for any reason, the whitelist is no longer enforced.
-Additionally, if a non-whitelisted player joins while the Watchdog isn't running, they will not be kicked retroactively.

 If a player is kicked as a result of not being whitelisted, the game client will softlock on the loading screen due to a bug.